-"The current reawakening of interest in Augustine's theology has created a great need for an introduction that is elevated enough to be of interest to specialists and yet accessible enough to be read by students and readers from other disciplines.
+"The current reawakening of interest in Augustine's theology has created a great need for an introduction that is elevated enough to be of interest to specialists and yet accessible enough to be read by students and readers from other disciplines who may need assistance getting their bearings both in Augustine's texts and in the scholarly conversation about them.
 Levering's study meets exactly that need.
-It points the way for those who are interested in how Augustine is relevant to our own theological quandaries, and it guides those who are just beginning to find their way in things Augustinian by helping them see theological themes as they are embodied in whole texts.
+It points the way for those who are interested in how Augustine is relevant to our own theological quandaries--showing that it is not necessarily by answering our questions, but by refining them--and it guides those who are just beginning to find their way in things Augustinian, introducing them to the best way of reading Augustine--namely, not by extracting themes but by seeing them as they are embodied in whole texts.
 An excellent contribution!"

 John Cavadini, McGrath Institute for Church Life, University of Notre Dame

 "Levering offers to students the best introduction to Augustine devised so far.
 He makes clear that Augustine himself was no 'Augustinian': even though he invented subjective angst and had an acute sense of sin, Augustine was also a humanist and a profound metaphysician.
 This book successfully inducts us into the bishop of Hippo's integral blend of soul-searching, critical reading of sacred texts, ontological reflection, and social activism."